-Anglia Advisors is a Registered Investment Advisor registered in New York and other jurisdictions or where exempt from registration.
+Anglia Advisors is a Registered Investment Advisor in the state of New York and other jurisdictions or where exempt from registration.
 The firm is not permitted to offer any direct tax, legal or medical advice and no company communication of any kind (written, emailed, media, electronic or verbal) should ever be taken as such.

 All written content on this website is for informational purposes only.
 Opinions expressed on this website are solely those of Anglia Advisors unless specifically cited otherwise.
 Material presented is believed to be from reliable sources but no representations are made by our firm as to another parties’ informational accuracy or completeness.
 This website may provide links to others for the convenience of our users.
 Our firm has no control over, and is not responsible or liable for, the accuracy of the content of these sites nor the security/privacy protocols they employ.
 All information or ideas provided in any format on this website is for informational purposes only and should be further discussed with an Anglia Advisors advisor, accountant or legal counsel prior to any form of implementation.

 A copy of the firm's most recent Form ADV Part 2 is available upon request.

 Please remember that, while different types of investments involve varying degrees of risk, all investments carry risk of some kind.
 There can be no assurance that the future performance of any specific investment or investment strategy (including those undertaken, recommended and/or managed by Anglia Advisors) will be profitable or exceed or equal any historical performance level(s).
 In other words, past performance is not necessarily predictive.

 You are advised to fully understand all risks associated with any kind of investing that you choose to undertake or that is being recommended to you or executed on your behalf in a discretionary account and to work with your financial advisor to enhance this understanding.
 You should not enter any investment without being fully aware of the worst-case scenarios of that investment.